Back to Portfolio

 Why Market Wrong

-Market still classifies LBRT as cyclical OFS applying 5-7x EBITDA multiples.
-If LPI succeeds, the blended business deserves a power infrastructure multiple (10-15x EBITDA) on $1B+ EBITDA by 2029.
-Liberty's operational expertise in complex industrial systems is genuinely differentiating.
-Chris Wright as Energy Secretary creates favorable regulatory backdrop for natural gas generation.
+Market still classifies LBRT as cyclical OFS applying 5-7x EBITDA.
+If LPI succeeds, blended business deserves power infrastructure multiple (10-15x EBITDA) on $1B+ EBITDA by 2029. $1.2B convertibles signal institutional confidence. $91 WTI supports near-term frac cash flows.
+LPI pipeline doubling validates demand.
+Chris Wright as Energy Secretary creates favorable regulatory backdrop.

 Why Market Right